June 2, 1537 - Pope Paul III banned the enslavement of Indians.

 June 2, 1777 - The British captured Fort Ticonderoga.

-June 2, 1815 - Philip Kearny was born in New York City.
-He was killed on Sept.
-1, 1862, while behind Confederate lines at Chantilly, Va.
-General Robert E. Lee returned Kearny's body under a flag of truce.
+June 2, 1815 – Future Union general Philip Kearny was born in New York City.
+He was killed at the age of 47 on Sept.
+1, 1862 when he accidentally rode behind Confederate lines at Chantilly, Virginia.
+Confederate General Robert E. Lee, who had witnessed Kearny’s daring battlefield exploits in Mexico, returned his body under a flag of truce.

 June 2, 1838 – Confederate soldier Bright Waters was born in Burnt Corn, Ala.
 He enlisted at Bells Landing on July 28, 1861 and served with the Monroe Guards.
 He was taken prisoner at Gettysburg and was later exchanged.
 He was wounded near Fredericksburg on May 19, 1864 and was discharged.
 He is buried in Mt.
 Pleasant Methodist Cemetery at Skinnerton.